Close Menu

 Supplementation of pomegranate juice significantly increased testosterone levels and other reproductive hormones in rats, which were decreased by CCl4 injections.
 It also enhanced antioxidant enzyme activity while reducing oxidative stress.
 Furthermore, pomegranate juice helped restore Leydig cells (which produce testosterone) that were damaged by CCl4.

-Nine athletics were divided into two groups: placebo and pomegranate juice, before Olympic-weightlifting sessions.
+In a study, nine athletics were divided into two groups: placebo and pomegranate juice, before Olympic-weightlifting sessions.
 Both groups showed reduced cortisol and increased testosterone-to-cortisol ratios, but the pomegranate juice group had lower testosterone levels during recovery compared to the placebo.

 While the results are promising, further research on humans is needed, especially in non-athletic populations.